-At Mount Elizabeth Fertility Centre, we routinely apply an advanced laboratory technique known as freeze-all IVF.
+At Mount Elizabeth Fertility Centre, we routinely apply a laboratory technique known as freeze-all IVF.
 In the past, the standard protocol was transferring fresh embryos during IVF.
-Now, advancements to the freezing process give couples more options than ever before.
+Now, advancements to the freezing process give couples more options than before.

-Vitrification is an advanced and effective method for the safe freezing of blastocysts, whereby the process produces a glasslike solidification of living cells that completely avoids any formation of ice crystals.
+Vitrification is a method for the safe freezing of blastocysts, where the process produces a glass-like solidification of living cells that avoids the formation of ice crystals.
 This is important in the embryology world as ice crystal formation can be extremely damaging to frozen embryos.

 Vitrification in IVF allows for better survival rates of thawed embryos and improved pregnancy rates after frozen transfer procedures.
 This translates to better pregnancy outcomes, along with a lowered chance of obstetric complications such as pre-term labour or fetal growth restriction.